the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/async-await.md

 };
 ~~~~~~~

 To use async/await, our function requires the `async` keyword.
-Once you start using the `await` keyword, everything reads like synchronous code.
-Actions after the `await` keyword are not executed until promise resolves, meaning the code will wait.
+Once you start using the `await` keyword on returned promises, everything reads like synchronous code.
+Actions after the `await` keyword are not executed until the promise resolves, meaning the code will wait.
+To include error handling as before, the `try` and `catch` blocks are there to help.
+If something goes wrong in the `try` block, the code will jump into the `catch` block to handle the error:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...